shrawan2015/FrontendLearning/FrontEnd/Kotlin/Object.md

 “Kotlin uses object to denote a custom type that can only have a single instance.”

+The `object` keyword in Kotlin serves the purpose of defining a singleton object, which is a class that has only one instance.
+It facilitates the creation of a global point of access to that instance.

 “The name choice for the object keyword can sometimes lead to confusion with class instances, since they’re also called objects.
 As you’ll see in this chapter, you can also use object to create anonymous objects, for which a new instance is created each time the anonymous object is used, another potential source of confusion

 “In discussing your code, you’ll often have to rely on the context to determine whether an “object” is a class instance, the single instance of an entity created using object or an anonymous object.